commercetools/commercetools-sunrise-theme/README.md

 Once ready, run `grunt webjars` to generate the WebJar.

-###How to develop
+##How to develop

+1. Run `grunt`
-All source files are located in `input/` folder.
+2. Modify the source files located in `input/` folder
-Once the project is built, the generated site is located in the `output/` folder.
+3. Check your changes by accessing the desired HTML file generated in the `output/` folder

-#####Commands

-`grunt` to build the generated site and watch for changes
+Building the generated site also performs these tasks:

-`grunt build` to build the whole generated site, or
-  - `grunt build-images` to build only images
-  - `grunt build-assets` to build only CSS, JS and font files
-  - `grunt build-templates` to build only i18n and HBS files, additionally it builds HTML files from the Handlebars templates and JSON data

-`grunt webjars` to create the WebJars file in the root directory of the project

-`grunt install` to install to local maven repository (~/.m2/repository/io/commercetools/commercetools-sunrise-design)

-`grunt release` to release the current version to the Maven Bintray repository (requires `commercetools-bintray` repository ID in Maven's `settings.xml`) and move to the next development version

-`grunt publish` to publish the generated site to GitHub Pages (requires the environment variable `$GH_TOKEN` of your GitHub repository)

-Notice you can always add `--verbose` and/or `--debug` to any command in order to obtain more information.

-#####Executed tasks

 - Compiles Sass to CSS files
-- CSS and JS files are minified
+- Minifies CSS and JS files
 - Adds vendor-prefixed CSS properties with [Autoprefixer](https://github.com/postcss/autoprefixer)
 - Compresses any PNG, JPG, GIF and SVG image file with [Imagemin](https://github.com/imagemin/imagemin)

+###Commands

+Besides `grunt`, which builds the whole generated site and watches for changes, there are other commands available.

+Notice you can always add `--verbose` and/or `--debug` to any command in order to obtain more information.

+##### Generate HTML site

+- `grunt build` to build the whole generated site

+- `grunt build-images` to build only images

+- `grunt build-assets` to build only CSS, JS and font files

+- `grunt build-templates` to build only i18n and HBS files, besides building HTML files from the Handlebars templates and JSON data

+##### Generate WebJars file
+- `grunt webjars` to create the WebJars file in the root directory of the project

+- `grunt install` to install to local maven repository (~/.m2/repository/io/commercetools/commercetools-sunrise-design)

+- `grunt release` to release the current version to the Maven Bintray repository (requires `commercetools-bintray` repository ID in Maven's `settings.xml`) and move to the next development version

+##### Publish to GitHub pages
+- `grunt publish` to publish the generated site to GitHub Pages (requires the environment variable `$GH_TOKEN` of your GitHub repository)